-Table III-1 presents a summary of the annual energy sales, the average monthly number of customer accounts, and the annual average kilowatt-hour (kWh) energy per customer of the Electric Division for FY 2009 through FY 2011.
-After reaching a low in FY 2010 for the three-year period, annual energy sales increased to 734.1 GWh in FY 2011.
+Table IV-1 presents a summary of the annual energy sales, the average monthly number of customer accounts, and the annual average kilowatt-hour (kWh) energy per customer of the

+Electric Division for FY 2010 through FY 2012.
+After reaching a low in FY 2010 for the threeyear period, annual energy sales increased to 734.1 GWh in FY 2011.
 On a percentage basis, the one-year increase equaled 3.6 percent.
+Annual energy sales decreased in FY 2012 to 710.3 GWh, a decrease of 3.2 percent.